Christian Hip-Hop Pushes Emo Rap to a Positive Narrative

 Outside of Reach Records, NF has had a longstanding reputation as being an incredibly expressive artist.
 His hard-hitting delivery often sees him battling himself and his demons.

 Being two of the most popular artists within Christian hip-hop, Lecrae and Mineo’s advocacy is indicative of a larger trend.
 The topic of mental health is growing in prevalence throughout the entirety of music and culture.
 This can only serve to benefit those experiencing battles within their own minds.
 The impact of emo rappers in driving these conversations forward cannot be ignored.
 Regardless of one’s opinions on the moral standing of these individuals.

 Emo rap’s outspoken nature, particularly in regards to mental health issues, should serve as a nudge to Christians.
 To be just as passionate as the secular world in speaking out on this matter.

 For years, the mentally ill, depressed, and suffering have been shunned by the faith.
 They were told that they are merely experiencing a testing period or suffering from a demonic attack.
 Often ostracized by the Church, those that deal with mental health issues can find it difficult to find a home.
 To improve the method by which Christians spread the message of Jesus, the community must recognize its past faults and move forward.

 Artists such as Mogli The Iceberg, Kid Tris, Andy Mineo, Lecrae, NF, Social Club Misfits, and any artist bold enough to speak out about the topic of their emotions are leading the charge.
 Now, such openness is becoming a reality.

-*Check out our article on CHH and mental health.*
+*Also, Check out out our article on Christian Hip-Hop and mental health.*